Transforming Values

 Keypath

-If the value you are transforming is an object or array, then you can type the keypath directly into the transform with input to target specific indexes and keys.
+If the value you are transforming is an object or array and you just want to access nested data, then you can type the keypath directly into the transform input to target specific indexes and keys.

 In the case of an object, we can use simple dot notation (.) to get the value of a specific key.
 Consider a value like this assigned to a Variable named user: